ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 <census_prl_copy_household_noise>`; and :ref:`Guardian-based duplication
 <census_prl_guardian_duplication>`.
 Because of our distributed data storage (the
-data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise.
+data is split into multiple shards), it is not entirely straightforward to determine the overall fraction of rows that are eligible for the requested noise or to add noise to the correct number of rows across all shards.
+Here is a strategy to deal with this issue:

+#.
+Pre-compute the fraction :math:`F` of rows eligible for each noise type in the full dataset (i.e., across all shards concatenated together).
+#.
+Check whether :math:`p\le F`, where :math:`p` is the fraction of rows the user wants noised (in pseudopeople, :math:`p` is called ``cell_probability`` for column-based noise or ``row_probability`` for row-based noise).
+If not, raise a warning.
+#.
+When noising each shard,

 .. _census_prl_income: